Sample Delivery Equipment

 We can provide nozzles for gas jets, liquid jets (Recirculating type), gas accelerated liquid jets (aka GDVN or Flow Focusing nozzle), and drop on demand/pulsed jets from our nozzle inventory.
 Specialized nozzles can also be made with advanced notice.

-Rayleigh jets can be produced from straight channel nozzles down to 20 micron.
+Rayleigh jets can be produced from straight channel nozzles down to 20 micrometers.
 Liquid may be recirculated for Rayleigh jet nozzles operating at ambient pressure.
 Mixing from up to 4 channels is also possible with Rayleigh jets.

 Our drop on demand system is a MicroFab droplet dispenser that can be timed to the arrival of the FEL pulse, greatly reducing sample consumption.